FAQs

 Cologuard, Exact Sciences Laboratories NPI: 1629407069

-Cologuard is intended for the qualitative detection of colorectal neoplasia associated DNA markers and for the presence of occult hemoglobin in human stool.
-A positive result may indicate the presence of colorectal cancer (CRC) or advanced adenoma (AA) and should be followed by colonoscopy.
-Cologuard is indicated to screen adults of either sex, 45 years or older, who are at typical average risk for CRC.
-Cologuard is not a replacement for diagnostic colonoscopy or surveillance colonoscopy in high-risk individuals.
+The Cologuard and Cologuard Plus tests are intended for the qualitative detection of colorectal neoplasia associated DNA markers and for the presence of occult hemoglobin in human stool.
+A positive result may indicate the presence of colorectal cancer (CRC) or advanced adenoma (AA)/advanced precancerous lesions (APL) and should be followed by a colonoscopy.
+The Cologuard test and Cologuard Plus test are indicated to screen adults of either sex, 45 years or older, who are at average risk for CRC.
+These tests are not a replacement for diagnostic colonoscopy or surveillance colonoscopy in high-risk individuals.

-- Patients who have had a positive result from another colorectal cancer screening method within the last 6 months
+- a positive result from another colorectal cancer screening method within a test recommended timeframe

-- Patients who have been diagnosed with a condition that is associated with high risk for colorectal cancer.
-These include but are not limited to:
+- have been diagnosed with a condition associated with high risk for colorectal cancer such as IBD, chronic ulcerative colitis, Crohn’s disease

 - Cologuard® Clinician Brochure.
 Madison, WI: Exact Sciences Corporation.